Public Interest Loan Repayment Assistance Program

 The awards given by the PILRAP program are forgiveable loans.
 A PILRAP participant receives a loan from WCL which is forgiven at the end of the year, so long as the participant has maintained qualifying employment and has used the award to make loan payments.

 If the recipient works for less than one year in qualifying employment, then he or she must inform the Financial Aid Office within thirty (30) days of the change in employment.
-The recipient must then repay the portion of the award that corresponds to any period of time during the year in which the recipient did not maintain qualifying employment.
+The recipient may have to repay the portion of the award that corresponds to any period of time during the year in which the recipient did not maintain qualifying employment.
 The repayment must be made within that same year.

 PILRAP funds will be disbursed in January and June each year.
 The first half of the PILRAP loan will be disbursed upon the graduate's acceptance into the Program.
 To receive the second half of the annual disbursement, participants must file a mid-year employment verification form completed by their employer as well as proof of having made loan re-payments during the first half of the year.
-The verification form is due by May 15th.
+Second disbursement amounts are subject to change pending review of mid-year documentation.
+The employment verification form is due by May 15th.

 Participation in Other LRAP Programs

 Participants must apply each year for funds for the following year.
-Applications for the 2015 calendar year will be available in August and are due on October 1, 2014.
-Award decisions for 2015 will be mailed in December, 2014, and the first disbursement will be in early 2015.
+Applications are typically made available in late August/early September and are due on October 1 by 5:00PM (EST).
+Award decisions are typically emailed in December and the first disbursement will be mailed in mid-January.
 To access the application, please click here.